iyogita/Data_Science_Health_Services/README.md

 ## Installation

 1. Clone the repository.
-2. Install required packages using `pip install -r requirements.txt`.
+2. Install required packages using `pip install` command along with required packages.
 3. Upload the `US_Heart_Patients.csv` file into the working directory.

 ## Usage